|Attendance||UCAS code/apply||Year of entry|

 The module is delivered through a series of lectures but particularly a week-long residential field trip which enables you to gain practical experience.
 Assessment is through group and individual coursework.

-This module introduces you to computer-aided design (the current AutoCAD version) and provides opportunities to gain practice under guidance of CAD in order that you may develop proficiency in its use.
+This module introduces you to computer-aided design (the current AutoCAD version) and provides opportunities to gain practice under guidance of CAD and REVIT in order that you may develop proficiency in its use.
 You will also gain an understanding of the fundamentals of structural behaviour of common building elements and a working knowledge of environmental science principles and material properties.
-The concept of BIM (building information modelling) will also be introduced during this module.
-The module is taught by lectures and practical sessions and typically assessed by a portfolio of practical exercise and an examination.
+The concept of BIM (Building Information Modelling) will also be introduced during this module.
+The module is taught by lectures and practical sessions and typically assessed by a design project of practical exercise and individual portfolio which must include structural calculations.

 This module integrates knowledge and skills you have previously acquired in the complete suite of modules of this programme.
 The module provides the opportunity for the advanced practical application of building surveying knowledge and skills via the examination of a particular a typical practice scenario through to detailed proposals regarding a solution to that problem.
 The module is delivered by keynote lectures and workshops and a short residential study trip.
 Assessment is by major project and individual reflective essay.